xcube-dev/xcube-viewer/docs/user_guide/analyse.md

 If the place is an area:

 - Statistics include minimum, maximum, mean, standard deviation, and a histogram
-- Adjust the x-range of the histogramm
+- Adjust the x-range of the histogram
-- Add the standard deviation to the histogramm
+- Add the standard deviation to the histogram
 - Copy a snapshot of the statistics to clipboard

 For point places: